tokland/react-playground/README.md

 ### State management

-Custom: State + Actions + useStoreState (effitient subscription to the store via selectors)
+Custom: State + Actions + useStoreState (efficient subscription to the store via function selectors)

 ### Cancelable async effects

 https://github.com/srmagura/real-cancellable-promise
+Async

 ### Routing

 Custom:

+-   Declarative route definition (using an agnostic object, not a React component)
--   URL from the app state.
+-   URL is derived from the App state.
--   Router definition.
--   Router renders component from the state.
+-   The router renders some component derived from the App state.
--   You normally do not generate explicit routes from the app (you change the state and the URL updated accordingly), but if it's necessary to build a link, you can still generate them: `const urlPath = getPathFromRoute(routes, {type: "counter", id: "1"})`
+-   You normally do not generate explicit routes from the app (you change the state and the URL updated accordingly), but when you need build a link, an example: `const path = getPathFromRoute(routes, { type: "counter", id: "c1" })`

 ### Data structures

-Immutable @rimbu
+Immutable data structures with @rimbu

+### Internationalization (i18n)

 ### Testing

+if it's necessary to

 #### Unit testing